harishlv777/Capstone_CC_Churn/README.md

 - Interpretability – Ensuring the model is explainable for business stakeholders to act on insights effectively.
 ## ---------------------------------------------------------------------------------------------- ##
 # 2. Data Understanding
-Data source: "data/SiddiCC_Churn_data.csv" containing customer data The dataset consists of 3,150 records and 25 features, covering various aspects of customer behavior, usage, and interactions with the contact center.
+Data source: "data/SiddiCC_Churn_data.csv" containing customer data.

+The dataset consists of 3,150 records and 25 features, covering various aspects of customer behavior, usage, and interactions with the contact center.

 ## Key Features: